SFDO-Tooling/CumulusCI/docs/cookbook.rst

 Imagine if the numbers were more like 1M, 500K and 1.5M.
 And further, imagine if your network crashed after 1M Accounts and 499K Contacts were uploaded.
 You would not have a single "complete set" of 10/5/15.
-Instad you would have 1M "partial sets".
+Instead you would have 1M "partial sets".

 If, by contrast, you had set your batch size to 100_000, your network might die more around the 250,000 Account mark, but you would have